geoSABINA/sabinaNSDM/README.md

  data(Fagus.sylvatica.xy.regional, package = "sabinaNSDM")
  spp.data.regional <- Fagus.sylvatica.xy.regional
 ```
 The covariates for each spatial scale (i.e., global and regional) should be provided as *SpatRaster*, with each band corresponding to a different covariate.
-The regional-scale geotiff file must include all the covariates included in the global-scale file, and it can additionally include covariates only available at this level.
+The regional-scale *SpatRaster*  must include all the covariates included in the global-scale file, and it can additionally include covariates only available at this level.

  ```{r eval = FALSE}
  data(expl.var.global, package = "sabinaNSDM")